What is the Lead Time for Changes in DORA Metrics?

 Development involves coding, testing, and collaboration.
 Testing evaluates the software, while quality assurance ensures it's bug-free.
 Final deployment releases the software.
 This pipeline provides a comprehensive view of the process for thorough analysis.

-Insights into efficiency
+Insights into Efficiency

 Measuring the duration of each stage of development is a critical aspect of workflow analysis.
 Quantifying the time taken by each stage makes it possible to identify areas where improvements can be made to streamline processes and reduce unnecessary delays.